Written by Kate Hallewell

 What are the removal costs of a back boiler?

 The cost of removing a back boiler will vary depending on the size and type of boiler, as well as the location.
 Removal costs can range from £500 to over £2000.
-If you are eligible for the grants it will be FREE!
+However, If you are eligible for the grants, it will be free!

 What is a back boiler?

 A back boiler is a device that’s usually fitted to an open fireplace.
 It’s used to heat water for your central heating system, and it can also provide hot water for your taps.
-Back boilers are usually fitted with a gas fire, but they can also be fitted with an electric fire.
+Back boilers are usually fitted with a gas fire, a traditional fossil fuel source, but they can also be fitted with an electric fire.

 How long does it take to replace a back boiler?

-It usually takes around two days to replace a back boiler.
+It usually takes around two days duration to carry out boiler upgrade scheme work.
 This includes the time it takes to remove the old boiler and fit the new one.

-Thanks for reading, we hope that this information was helpful.
-If so, please share with friends and family via social media or email today.
-You never know when someone will find this information useful!
+We hope that this information was helpful.
+If so, please share this website with friends and family via social media or email today.
+You never know when someone might benefit!

 Apply for a grant